artyom-beilis/skyhopper/README.md

 So it may not work reliably for equatorial mounts.
 Alt-Az mounts are recommended.

-## TODO
+## Road Map

+1. Improve multiple-hops prodecures in manual compass mode
-1. Add user's object list: so user can add any object by RA, DE
+2. Add user's object list: so user can add any object by RA, DE
-2. Add higher zoom level
+3. Add higher zoom level
+4. Add information rergarding the target (increase font size for target?)
-2. Develop procedure for phone alignment for equatorial mounts.
+5. Develop procedure for phone alignment for equatorial mounts.
-3. Improve multiple-hops prodecures in manual compass mode
+6. Add search of objects by names
+7. Implement zoom-via-pinch.

 ## Notes